 Section Principle Criteria Level Supplier specifications for packaging (where applicable) Allowable and acceptable licenses or qualifications for service providers (pest control contractors, laboratory services, etc.) Descriptions of customer requirements Defined specifications for raw materials Descriptions of how alternate suppliers will be evaluated in the event of emergency or supply chain disruptions shall also be available.
-AQ 17.02 Procedures are in place to manage and handle non-conforming products.
-Documented procedures shall be in place specifying that all non-conforming products be clearly identified and quarantined as appropriate.
+AQ-Smart 17.02 Procedures are in place to manage and handle non-conforming products.
+Documented procedures shall be in place specifying that all non- conforming products be clearly identified and quarantined as appropriate.
 These products shall be handled or disposed of according to the nature of the problem and/or specific customer requirements.
-Major Must AQ 17.03 The producer has a system in place to ensure that the farmed aquatic species are ready to harvest from a food safety point of view.
+Major Must Where the root cause is related to significant food safety reasons, the procedure in place shall be implemented and maintained for the determination and implementation of corrective actions.
+Such actions shall aim to eliminate the cause of a non-conformity to prevent reoccurrence.
+AQ-Smart 17.03 The producer has a system in place to ensure that the farmed aquatic species are ready to harvest from a food safety point of view.
 The producer shall have in place a system to ensure that the farmed aquatic species are ready to harvest from a food safety point of view (maximum residue limit (MRL) compliance, conforming criteria, workers responsible for releasing products, etc.).
-Major Must

-Section Principle Criteria Level AQ 18 REPRODUCTION This section provides the additional principles certificate. and criteria specifically to hatcheries, when covered under the AQ 18.01 Brood stock and seedlings Depending on species: ova, smolt, fry, fingerli ng, larvae, alevin, spat, nauplii and post-larvae, others AQ 18.01.01 Brood stock is obtained from a breeding program.
+Section Principle Criteria Level AQ-Smart 18 REPRODUCTION This section provides the additional principles a certificate. and criteria specifically to hatcheries, when covered under the AQ-Smart 18.01 Brood stock and seedlings Depending on species: ova, smolt, fry, fingerlir ng, larvae, alevin, spat, nauplii and post-larvae, others AQ-Smart 18.01.01 Brood stock is obtained from a breeding program.
 Hatcheries shall be able to demonstrate that brood stock is obtained through a breeding program.
-Major Must If wild-caught brood stock are used to supplement the breeding program, the following shall be considered: - The brood stock shall be legally caught. - There shall be evidence to demonstrate that supplementation is beneficial for farmed aquatic species improvement. - There shall be evidence that wild individuals originate from known sources of healthy populations.
+Major Must If wild-caught brood stock are used to supplement the breeding program, the following shall be considered: The brood stock shall be legally caught.
+There shall be evidence to demonstrate that supplementation is beneficial for farmed aquatic species improvement.
+There shall be evidence that wild individuals originate from known sources of healthy populations.
 Passively collecting seedlings (natural spat settlement for shellfish, entrance of nauplii through inlet water, etc.) from the planktonic phase is allowed.
 Active collection methods (e.g., using nets) are not allowed.
-No "N/A." AQ 18.01.02 Animals that have been used for brood stock are risk-assessed before entering the human food chain.
+No "N/A." AQ-Smart 18.01.02 Animals that have been used for brood stock are risk-assessed before entering the human food chain.
 There shall be documented evidence of identification, risk assessment, and, as necessary, disposal of brood stock for purposes other than human food.
-Major Must AQ 18.01.03 Farming of genetically modified (GM/transgenic) farmed aquatic species is prohibited.
+Major Must AQ-Smart 18.01.03 Farming of genetically modified (GM/transgenic) farmed aquatic species is prohibited.
 The producer shall be able to show traceability to brood stock that are not from a GM/transgenic origin.
 This includes organisms originating from CRISP-Cas.
 Major Must